-■ The coach could be in the gymnasium while another activity is taking place in an area adjacent to the gymnasium.
-In-the-area supervision requires the coach to be readily accessible.

-• For example, In-the-area supervision occurs:

-• in activities in which students may be out of sight for periods of time and the location of the coach is not nearby (for example, alpine skiing, cross-country running).
-At least one of the following criteria must be in place:

-The coach is circulating
+- The coach could be in the gymnasium while another activity is taking place in an area adjacent to the gymnasium.
+In-the-area supervision requires the coach to be readily accessible. - For example, In-the-area supervision occurs: - in activities in which students may be out of sight for periods of time and the location of the coach is not nearby (for example, alpine skiing, cross-country running).
+At least one of the following criteria must be in place: - The coach is circulating

-The location of the coach has been communicated to students and volunteers activities such as badminton, table tennis, handball - wall) with the following criteria in place:
+- The location of the coach has been communicated to students and volunteers - in single activities and those that may be combined (for example, other in- the- area activities such as badminton, table tennis, handball - wall) with the following criteria in place: - The coach must be circulating between the activities and readily accessible - The coach informs the students of the location of the activities